KiranHyd/MFLib/docs/index.rst

 Introduction
 ============

-mftool is a library for getting publically available real time Mutual Funds data in India.
+MFLib is a library for getting publically available real time Mutual Funds data in India.
 It can be used in various types of projects which requires getting live quotes for a given scheme or build large data sets for further data analytics.
 The accuracy of data is only as correct as provided on amfiindia